rbCAS/rbcas.github.com/docs/customization/index.md

 {% endhighlight %}

 **Warning**: If you can, stick to CSS customization and don't overwrite layouts or templates.
 Custom views may make it harder to upgrade your CASino installation to the latest version.

+## Precompile

+After the customization is done, the templates and assets have to be pre-compiled: `bundle exec rake assets:precompile`.
+The application needs a restart to pick-up the changes, just do a `touch tmp/restart.txt`